-- explaining to parents and carers why caution is necessary - the purpose of photos e.g. parent's and carer's own record, media and publicity etc - the content required when using a professional photographer - informing parents and seeking their consent for any publication or media use - publishing only necessary identifying details alongside individual's photos in newspapers, websites etc - taking photographs openly and away from sensitive areas (changing rooms, toilets, etc) - the suitability of clothing e.g. swimsuits - any group photos being taken only during the activity or on the premises - all those taking photos sign a registration form, which also identifies the purpose and use of any images
+- explaining to parents and carers why caution is necessary - the purpose of photos e.g. parent's and carer's own record, media and publicity etc - the content required when using a professional photographer - informing parents and seeking their consent for any publication or media use - publishing only limited details alongside individual's photos in newspapers etc - taking photographs openly and away from changing areas - the suitability of clothing e.g. swimsuits - any group photos being taken only during the activity or on the premises - all those taking photos signing a registration form, which includes the reason, use and storage of all photographs and films